The Oklahoma Sooners and TCU Horned Frogs play football Saturday in Fort Worth. I don't know what will happen.

 Like most things that now live in dusty history books and the memories of old men, legend and truth make for a cloudy mix.
-The fact is, the wrong Frog might be the honored hero in a legendary story of good sportsmanship that helped preserve the Sooners' record win streak.
+Fact is, the wrong Frog might be the honored hero.

 Field judge Don Rossi immediately signaled touchdown.
 But linesman J. Earl Schlupp ran over and signaled incomplete.